-My career outreach goals are to increase science literacy, encourage participation in the fields of natural science, and to help all people become excited about learning.
+My career outreach goals are to increase science literacy, promote equity, build inclusive practices and spaces, and support underrepresented students in STEM.
 See below for examples of my outreach. |

 |